scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Note:** This section only discusses SCION data plane- and forwarding-specific security considerations.
 For security considerations related to the SCION control-plane PKI, see {{I-D.scion-cppki}}. {{I-D.scion-cp}} includes security considerations that concern the SCION control plane and routing.

-## Security Risks in Regard to Path Authorization
+## Path Authorization

 A central property of the SCION path-aware data plane is path authorization.
 Path authorization guarantees that data packets always traverse the network along path segments authorized in the control plane by all on-path ASes.
-This section discusses how an adversary may attempt to violate the path-authorization property, as well as SCION's answers to these attacks.
+This section discusses how an adversary may attempt to violate the path-authorization property, as well as SCION's prevention mechanisms to these attacks.
 The following attacks are imaginable:

 - Crafting unauthorized hop fields (see [](#crafting)),
 - modifying the validity period of a path segment (see [](#mod-validity)), or